nuclear-multimessenger-astronomy/nmma/doc/gwemopt_light_curves_detection.md

 4 **- Then use ``BNS`` or ``NSBH``**  injections.dat  to create injection file with nmma.

 To generate a json file (``injection.json``)  with the BILBY processing of compact binary merging events.
-This injection contents a simulation set of parameters : luminosity_distance, log10_mej_wind, KNphi, inclination_EM, KNtimeshift, geocent_time for the KNe (`Bu2019lm` - BNS or `Bu2019nsbh` - NSBH) model.
+This injection contents a simulation set of parameters : luminosity_distance, log10_mej_wind, KNphi, inclination_EM, timeshift, geocent_time for the KNe (`Bu2019lm` - BNS or `Bu2019nsbh` - NSBH) model.

 **`BNS` type**